josh0xA/threadfire/README.md

 ## About
 I developed this small project to continue my experiences of different code injection methods.
-With Thread Hijacking, it allows the hijacker.exe program to susepend a thread within the target.exe program allowing us to write shellcode to that target thread, and later be executed.
+With Thread hijacking, it allows the hijacker.exe program to susepend a thread within the target.exe program allowing us to write shellcode to that target thread, and later be executed (via; WriteProcessMemory(), SetThreadContext(), ResumeThread(), CreateThread()).

 ### Credits to Endgame for Example GIF
 ![alt text](https://www.endgame.com/sites/default/files/threadexecution_.gif)